bangbangcon/bangbangcon.github.io/speakers.md

 ### Dawn Walker

+**Let’s make local and accountable tech!**

+Over the past decade I have tried lots of things to build and own computing and networks with others!
+I have written collective speculative fiction about a future web, made a kit to talk to your neighbours to share your internet, stewarded distributed public data, and more.
+Some of those projects have succeeded and some have failed.
+My trick is to act like the future of computing that I want already exists in the world and I get to hang out there.
+I will talk about why that future should be more local, how I bring it into the present, and ways to build tech together!

 **Dawn Walker** is a researcher and designer interested in how computing intersects with just transitions.
 She has started a tech worker co-op, participated in community-led archiving of environmental and climate data, and schemed about mesh networking (to name a few things) in her attempts to create alternatives to existing ways of building and stewarding technology.
 Since 2017 she has co-organized Our Networks, a conference about the past, present, and future of building our own network infrastructures hosted in Toronto and Vancouver.

 ---